-You also need to consider what happens to a company's equities after a dividend is paid.
+You also need to consider what happens to a company's equity after a dividend is paid.
 It isn't free money.
-Dividend payers' share price tends to fall by about the amount of the dividend being paid, all else being equal.
+Dividend payers' equity price tends to fall by about the amount of the dividend being paid, all else being equal.
 After all, the firm is giving away a valuable asset-cash.

 There's nothing about dividend-paying firms that makes them inherently better.
 What's more, dividends aren't guaranteed.
-Firms that pay them can and do cut the dividend-or axe it altogether.
-For example, a certain Australian energy company with a long history of paying dividends stopped for two years whilst its share price fell from around \$13 to around \$3 between 2014 and 2017.
-Banks (and plenty of other firms) also slashed their dividends during the 2008 credit crisis.
+Firms that pay them can and do cut the dividend-or ax it altogether.
+For example, a certain US utility company with a long history of paying dividends stopped for four years while its equity fell from the low 30s US\$ to around 5 US\$ between 2001 and 2002.
+Banks (and plenty of other firms) slashed their dividends during the 2008 credit crisis.

 As an investor, you should care about total return, so if you're forcing yourself to invest in dividend-payers regardless of market conditions, it's probably costing you money.
-You're better off diversifying and investing in securities that fit into an overarching, cohesive strategy, in our view.
-Remember, at the end of the day you want the highest after-tax total return, and you should be indifferent about where it comes from.
+You're better off diversifying and investing in securities that fit into an overarching, cohesive strategy.
+Remember, at the end of the day you want the highest after-tax total return, and should be indifferent about where it comes from.

-There's nothing wrong with dividends-they just shouldn't be your sole point of focus.
+There's nothing wrong with dividends, they just shouldn't be your sole point of focus.